 Let’s admit the fact that the world is slowly moving towards the era of economic revolution.
 With the intervention of technology and surge of new apps, we have seen some significant developments on the economic forum.
 In this blog I will be highlighting on two most popular developments in the field of money transaction, PayPal and Blockchain aided financial transactions.

 When it comes to PayPal, then it’s a world-renowned platform for cross-border transactions.
 It is a transparent and trustworthy platform.
-However, when you do any exchange o money using PayPal, then you need to pay certain fees as it acts as an intermediary.
+However, when you do any exchange of money using PayPal, then you need to pay certain fees as it acts as an intermediary, you can also calculate this fee using a PayPal fee calculator.
 It is true in case of all the platforms that we are currently using for the exchange of money.